European Conference on Interventional Oncology

 Grote of Sint-Laurenskerk – Copyright @ Nathan Neve

-For the nature nerds – Arboretum Trompenburg:
+For the nature nerds – Arboretum Trompenburg and Rotterdam’s parks

 This peaceful botanical garden houses over 4,000 types of trees, shrubs, and plants.
-Known for its hostas, rhododendrons, and summer exhibits, it’s open from 12:00–17:00 on Mondays and 10:00–17:00 from Tuesday to Sunday, so plan an extra day before or after the Congress if this is on your to-do list!
-Admission is €12.50.
+Known for its hostas, rhododendrons, and summer exhibits, it’s open from 12:00–17:00 on Mondays and 10:00–17:00 from Tuesday to Sunday.
+Dr. Eva de Graaf also recommends Het Park and Kralinger Bos for those looking for more green spaces.